-It is clear what we most need to happen in the sure-to-be-bastardized 2025 baseball season, and that is for the Tampa Bay Rays and West Sacramento Athletics to not only reach the postseason but to fight their way to a match-up in the American League Championship Series.
-If we're doing Major League Baseball at Major League Prices in minor league settings, let's not half-ass this.
+It is clear what we most need to happen in the sure-to-be-bastardized 2025 baseball season, and that is for the Tampa Bay Rays and West Sacramento Athletics to not only reach the postseason but to fight their way to a matchup in the American League Championship Series.
+If we're doing Major League Baseball at Major League prices in minor league settings, let's not half-ass this.
 Let's really go for it.

-The Rays announced yesterday that their 2025 home will be Steinbrenner Field in Tampa, the spring training home of baseball's reigning anti-Rays, the New York Yankees; in keeping with America's exciting new approach to the redistribution of wealth, the Rays will be paying the Yankees $15 million in rent for the privilege.
-For big league teams, that amount of money is a rounding error, but as a metaphor—with the poverty-unravaged Yankees getting more financial oomph in their pursuit of Juan Soto while the Rays scramble to re-up Jose Siri—it is exquisite.
+The Rays announced Thursday that their 2025 home will be Steinbrenner Field in Tampa, the spring training home of baseball's reigning anti-Rays, the New York Yankees; in keeping with America's exciting new approach to the redistribution of wealth, the Rays will be paying the Yankees $15 million in rent for the privilege.
+For big-league teams, that amount of money is a rounding error, but as a metaphor—with the poverty-unravaged Yankees getting more financial oomph in their pursuit of Juan Soto while the Rays scramble to re-up Jose Siri—it is exquisite.
 One team lives the newly-in-vogue shameless patrician's life while the other barely gets by on a diet of Montgomery Biscuits and Charleston River Dogs, with the former extracting rent from the latter.
 It's one American pastime embedded in another.

 And it's all part of Baseball 2025, where not one but two teams are downsizing to Double-A levels for profoundly different reasons.
 The Rays lost their stadium roof and other hunks and chunks of Tropicana Field to Hurricane Milton, which is not necessarily the fault of the industry; it’s what insurance people call an act of god (patent pending).
 The WestSacs, for their part, lost their soul, dignity, and reason for existing because one fatuous dope simply cannot get his business right, and wouldn't bother if he could; the Athletics are couch-surfing for the next few years due to an act of godlessness, a.k.a.
 Gone John Fisher.
 That one is very definitely MLB's fault, a crime that can only find atonement through an indeterminate sentence in WestSac, with no time off for good behavior.